The 2024 John Haddad Young Investigators Award deadline is Friday, December 1, 2023

 Those selected to attend the meeting will be required to present their research in a 15-20 minute presentation.
 They should be prepared for frequent interruptions of questions and comments during a 30 minute time slot.
 The meeting forum and program are designed to stimulate a dynamic, creative, and collaborative exchange of science in a supportive, retreat-like atmosphere.

 Eligibility: At the time of application submission the applicant:

 - Not have more than seven years combined experience in post-graduate research training and/or as faculty, unless the applicant has had official institution-granted time of leave.

 Grant amount to be provided is $1,800.

-A total of ten young investigators will be selected to receive the ASBMR John Haddad Young Investigator Awards and present their research at the 2022 AIMM-ASBMR Meeting on April 4 - 9, 2022 held in Snowmass, CO, USA and virtually.
-By accepting an award, successful applicants commit to participate in the entire AIMM meeting either in person in Snowmass, CO or virtually.
-Applications for the 2022 meeting will be accepted in Fall 2021.
+A total of ten young investigators will be selected to receive the ASBMR John Haddad Young Investigator Awards and present their research at the 2024 AIMM-ASBMR Meeting on April 8 - 12, 2024 held in Snowmass, CO, USA.
+Applications for the 2024 meeting will be accepted in the Fall of 2023.